-Back in July, the U.S. Treasury announced that the employer mandate-the so-called "pay or play" provision of the Affordable Care Act ("ACA")-will not take effect until 2015, a year later than originally scheduled.
-This was welcome news, particularly for those less than fully prepared for the mandate's implementation.
+Recently, the U.S. Treasury announced that the employer mandate-the socalled "pay or play" provision of the Affordable Care Act ("ACA")-will not take effect until 2015, a year later than originally scheduled.

-It is probably a good idea to use the extra time to prepare for the mandate now.
+Using the extra time probably to prepare for the mandate now probably is a good idea.
 When 2015 does come, you will need to know whether you are subject to the penalty, and, if so, how much you will have to pay to the IRS if you don't satisfy the mandate.